 for snow?
 Steamboat gets

-surrounded by Rocky Mountains).
-During our 22-mile shuttle to Steamboat Springs,
+surrounded by Rocky Mountains)and take a 22-mile shuttle to Steamboat Springs,

-Steamboat Grand, the bellhops could not have been nicer at the immense
+Steamboat Grand, the bellhops are super nice at the immense

 4-star hotel.
 Modeled after its sister Grand hotels at eastern resorts, but –